percona/percona-docker/percona-server.80/README.md

 # What is Percona Server?

 Percona Server is an enhanced drop-in replacement for MySQL.
-With Percona Server, Your queries will run faster and more consistently.
-You will consolidate servers on powerful hardware.
-You will delay sharding, or avoid it entirely.
+With Percona Server, your queries will run faster and more consistently.
+You will consolidate servers on powerful hardware and will delay sharding, or avoid it entirely.

 For more information and related downloads for Percona Server and other Percona products, please visit http://www.percona.com.